Work

 Transformation does not fail only because people resist change.
 It often fails because the new model is not clear enough to use.

-The system
+The system being built being built

-Created communication and rollout structures that translate transformation strategy into operational clarity: shared language, workflow documentation, adoption guidance, feedback loops, and manager-level support.
+That includes shared language, workflow documentation, adoption guidance, feedback loops, and manager-level support.

-• Reduced ambiguity during operational change
+• Aims to reduce ambiguity during operational change

-• Connected leadership strategy to team behavior
+• Connects leadership strategy to team behavior

 The best transformation work makes people less confused, not more impressed.